Anoosha-Batool/Social-Media-Campaign-Dashboard-Using-Excel/README.md

 # Social Media Campaign Performance Dashboard

 ## Project Overview
-Analyzed a 300,000-row Social Media Advertising dataset from Kaggle to build an interactive Excel dashboard.
+Analyzed a 300,000 row Social Media Advertising dataset from Kaggle to build an interactive Excel dashboard.

 ## Tools Used